intel/cNVMe/README.md

 All codes that are not supported will lead to a specific assert bia raised.
 - 0 - Handled by VUCPF - cNVMe will use data.bin/completion.bin/command.bin and not process the command via its own logic
 - 1 - Handled by cNVMe - cNVMe will process the command entirely (nop from the VUCPF's POV)
-- 2 - Handled by cNVMe, though data.bin/completion.bin/command.bin will all come from the local files
+- 2 - Handled by cNVMe - Though data.bin/completion.bin/command.bin will all come from the local files.
+As an example if Format NVM is sent, the namespace will still be formatted (or not depending on the command format).
+Though the completion would come from completion.bin
 - 9 - Handled by VUCPF - cNVMe shall raise an assert with a message specified in data.bin as ASCII.
 Be sure to use a trailing NULL character for the message.